 Let’s update our example to open the DiviMenus Flex documentation on item click.

-If you are using Divi layouts you won’t need any fields here since you will be able to style the layout in the Divi Library.
+If you are using Divi layouts you won’t need any fields or previews here since you will be able to style the layout and see the final result in the Divi Library.

-If you are using WordPress menus you will be able to style them from the DiviMenus Item settings modal.
+In case you are using WordPress menus, you will be able to style them from the Menu Item settings modal.

 Design > Sub